dcycle/starterkit-node/README.md

 About
 -----

 This project is a quick starter for Node applications on Docker.
-We have implemented a very simple chat application (see "Resources", below) using Socket.io, Express, and MongoDB.
+We have implemented a very simple chat application with authentication (see "Resources", below) using Socket.io, Express, and MongoDB.

 Quickstart
 -----